RuanCosta-Jitterbit/webappsnap/README.md

 ## Tips

-- If you see blank pages, increase the value for `instance.<instance-name>.wait`.
+- If you see blank pages, increase the value for `instance.<instance name>.wait`.
 This is how long to wait after a page has loaded.

 - To see what's going on, set `settings.headless` to true, to turn off headless mode, or create a `webm` format video recording with `settings.video`.